NYCPlanning/design/CPP (CPE)/usability-interview-script.md

 > [!NOTE]
 > *For the following Finding a Capital Project* and *Learn about details related to a Capital Project scenarios*:
 >
 > - *Part 1 & 2* goals are to get users to interact with the district type filter to find a project (point or polygon) and access a selected project to learn more details.
-Users here are comparing two projects in the same borough.
+Users here are comparing two projects from different boroughs.
-> - *Part 3* repeats the same process as *Part 1&2* but focuses on finding a similar project in a different borough.
-> - *Part 4* evaluates how easy it is to locate a project as a point.
+> - *Part 3* evaluates how easy it is to locate a project as a point.

 ## Introduction